 TNC is a pioneer in debt-for-nature conservation.
 Since 2001, they have completed 11 debt conversion projects to fund the protection of tropical forests in Central America and Southeast Asia.
 In 2016, they piloted the first such debt conversion for ocean conservation in the Seychelles, off the coast of East Africa.
 TNC restructured $22 million of the country’s debt and, in exchange, the government agreed to protect 30% of its marine areas.
 This protection is bringing coral back to life, improving fish stocks and protecting people’s lives and livelihoods.
 Today, the Seychelles is on track to protect 400,000 square kilometers of ocean — an area the size of Germany.
 This deal took four years.
 With funding from The Audacious Project, TNC will grow their team to work in multiple countries simultaneously, speeding up the process, increasing the amount of marine protected area in the world by 15% and putting them on track for even more impact.

 Want to help The Nature Conservancy protect our oceans?
-Become an ocean champion, and receive a newsletter from The Audacious Project packed with specifics on how you can take action.
+Sign up for The Audacious Project newsletter to learn more about how you can support this bold plan.

 Share this idea to keep our oceans healthy for generations to come.